tombensve/APS/APS-UserGuide/docs/src/APSUserGuide.md

 * A log service with a log viewer GUI.
 The GUI should support server push and also allow for filtering of logs and configuration of what logs go to what log files.

-* A REST/JSON protocol for use with aps-external-protocol-extender.
+* Synchronizing configurations between installations so that all configuration for all configuration environments can be edited in one place and automatically be distributed to each installation.
+This would also make it possible to configure installations without deployed admin webs.

 * Anything else relevant I come up with and consider fun to do :-).

 ### Ideas

+* A JCR (Java Content Repository) service and a content publishing GUI (following the general APS ambition - reasonable functionality and flexibility, ease of use.
+Will fit many, but not everyone).

 * JDBC connection pool service (based on some open source connection pool implementation).
 Will use the Data source service to create connection pools.

 * Since JBoss is apparently having trouble getting WABs to work (they are still using PAX, but claim that they have solved this in 7.2 that will not build when checked out from GitHub and don't seem to be released anytime soon) I am considering to add support for their WAR->OSGi service bridge though I haven't had much luck in getting that to work either so far.

-* A JCR (Java Content Repository) service and a content publishing GUI (following the general APS ambition - reasonable functionality and flexibility, ease of use.
-Will fit many, but not everyone).

 * Support for being able to redeploy a web application live without loosing session nor user transactions.
 With OSGi it should be teoretically possible.
 For a limited number of redeployments at least.
 It is very easy to run into the ”perm gen space” problem, but according to Frank Kieviet ([Classloader leaks: The dreaded permgen space](http://frankkieviet.blogspot.se/2006/10/classloader-leaks-dreaded-permgen-space.html)) it is caused by bad code and can be avoided.